snesrev/zelda3/README.md

 11. Configure with zelda3.ini in the main dir

 ## Compiling on Windows with Visual Studio (4.5gb IDE and compiler)
-Same Steps 1-7 above
+Same Steps 1-7 above<br/>
-8. Double-click "Zelda3.sln"
+8. Double-click "Zelda3.sln"<br/>
-9. Change "debug" to "release" in the top dropdown
+9. Change "debug" to "release" in the top dropdown<br/>
-10. Choose "build > build Zelda3" in the menu to create zelda3.exe in the "/bin/release" subfolder
+10. Choose "build > build Zelda3" in the menu to create zelda3.exe in the "/bin/release" subfolder<br/>
-11. Configure with zelda3.ini in the main dir
+11. Configure with zelda3.ini in the main dir<br/>

 ## Compiling on Linux/MacOS